DaveAhearne/DaveAhearne/README.md

 * **Semantic routing and intent interpretation**: Replace brittle keyword triggers with embedding-based routing and lightweight intent classification to determine how user input should be handled, whether updating stored information, querying existing knowledge, or retrieving contextual signals.
 * **Natural language querying of structured knowledge**: Expose stored information through the same natural language interface used to create it.
 Wherever possible, queries are resolved deterministically against structured data, with retrieval-based techniques used selectively for nuanced or contextual questions.
 * **Application-level safeguards and adaptability**: Enforce constraints on storage, updates, and retrieval to prevent low-confidence accumulation or misuse.
 Conflicts, revisions, and uncertainty are handled explicitly, allowing the system to adapt naturally as information evolves.

-## 🔧 Current Technical Exploration

-I am actively exploring architectures that combine:

-- Go for performance, concurrency, and simplicity
-- HTMX for minimal, server-driven interfaces
-- Modern NLP and ML techniques for low-latency, cost-efficient systems

-The focus is on building lean ML-enabled products that avoid unnecessary infrastructure complexity or vendor lock-in.

 ## 🧾 Employment Timeline